ShravyaHegade/weather-data-pipeline/README.md

 1. Fetches live weather data (temperature, humidity, wind speed)
 2. Cleans and transforms it into a structured table
 3. Inserts it into PostgreSQL with a timestamp
-4. Repeats automatically every 2 hours
+4. Repeats automatically every 5 mins

 ## Sample data collected
 | recorded_at | temperature | humidity | wind_speed | city |